Since the initial release back in 2016, the Roland FP-series has solidified itself as one of the premier picks for pianists of any skill level.

 It should be noted that the PureAcoustic sound engine featured on the LX700 series included two different piano models, ‘American‘ and ‘European‘.
 You do not get these options with the FP-90X’s engine.

 I will note that the PureAcoustic Piano presets sound best when heard through the speakers.
-When listening through headphones (my preferred medium for testing), I found the PureAcoustic-based sounds to be a bit too bright, and a quick A-B test brought me to the conclusion that I preferred the FP-60X’s SuperNATURAL-based sounds more.
+When listening through headphones, I found the PureAcoustic-based sounds to be a bit too bright, and a quick A-B test brought me to the conclusion that I preferred the FP-60X’s SuperNATURAL-based sounds more.